arsaikia/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-### Additional Information
-You can find additional information about the variables, data and transformations in the CodeBook.MD file.